 “We need as many eyes on the sea as possible.
 That means we’re looking for people all around the Welsh coast to arrange a watch for themselves and for everybody to report the animals that they see” adds Chiara Giulia.

-During the nine-day 2017 event, eleven different whales and dolphins were recorded in UK waters as well as the tiny harbour porpoise which measures just a metre and a half when fully grown.
-Some 231 sightings were logged around Wales.
-For more facts and figures from last years’ event, please see the 2017 National Whale and Dolphin Watch report.
+During the nine-day 2018 event, thirteen different whales and dolphins were recorded in UK waters, a number which was only been recorded once before.
+Some 242 sightings were logged around Wales.
+For more facts and figures from last years’ event, please see the 2018 National Whale and Dolphin Watch report.

 Find out more about the event: http://www.seawatchfoundation.org.uk/nwdw/

-Join a registered event: http://www.seawatchfoundation.org.uk/nwdw-2018-watch-list/ (please note that new events are being added all the time so keep looking!)
+(please note that new watches are being added all the time so keep looking!)